 Tax and pay hikes to see firms pay £2,300 more per low-wage worker this year

-Tax and pay hikes to see UK firms pay £2,300 more per low-wage worker in 2025
+It will cost an extra £2,367 to employ someone over 21 earning the minimum wage this year, analysis by the Centre for Policy Studies showed.

 Your support helps us to tell the story